Siamese Foundation Models for Crystal Structure Prediction: Discussion

 This paper presents Siamese foundation models specifically designed to address CSP challenges.
-Our pretrain-finetune framework, named DAO, comprises two complementary foundation models: DAO-G for structure generation and DAO-P for energy prediction, both of which are built upon a proposed geometric Transformer, Crysformer.
+Our pretrain-finetune framework, named DAO, comprises two complementary foundation models: DAO-G for structure generation and DAO-P for energy prediction, both of which are built upon a proposed expressive graph Transformer---Crysformer, and are pretrained using meticulously crafted strategies.
 For the pretraining, we construct a crystal pretraining dataset (i.e., CrysDB) of about 940K entries with structures and the corresponding energy labels.
-The key feature of our approach is the ability to leverage generative pretraining and effectively handle unstable data through a dedicated relaxation process and energy guidance sampling, leading to improved generation of stable structures.
+A key feature of our approach is the cooperative interaction between DAO-G and DAO-P: DAO-P enhances DAO-G's performance by utilizing unstable data through a dedicated relaxation process and energy-guided sampling, while DAO-G generates augmented structures for DAO-P when structural information is unavailable in practice.
+Notably, the majority of existing CSP models are trained on relatively small datasets such as MP-20 and MPTS-52, which limits their ability to learn diverse structural patterns and generalize to more complex systems.
+By contrast, the large-scale, high-quality CrysDB dataset assembled in this work enables effective pretraining, providing the model with broader structural knowledge and significantly improving its generative performance and robustness.

 We rigorously evaluate the performance of our method across a variety of downstream tasks.
 In CSP evaluation, DAO-G achieves SOTA results on both MP-20 and MPTS-52 datasets, highlighting its ability to generate stable crystal structures accurately.
 Ablation studies validate the benefits of our proposed dataset relaxation and energy guidance for improving the generative performance.
-Meanwhile, DAO-G is proved to be effective to generate polymorphic structures.
+Meanwhile, DAO-G is proven effective at generating polymorphic structures.
 Moreover, DAO-P demonstrates exceptional transferability in property prediction tasks, outperforming existing methods on four out of eight datasets.
 It is also worth mentioning that experiments on superconductors provide further evidence of the synergistic interaction and mutual performance enhancement between DAO-G and DAO-P, demonstrating the practicability of our models on real-world systems.

-In a nutshell, our approach has proven to be highly effective in both accurate structure generation and flexible property prediction.
-The development of DAO contributes to the growing body of research on co-designing generative and predictive models, highlighting the potential for their synergistic interactions.
-Meanwhile, it offers a practical solution for effectively leveraging the vast unstable data available in materials databases.
-Looking ahead, future work could explore more robust and efficient property prediction models, as well as extending the framework of DAO to wider scientific modalities, such as proteins and genes, to develop more powerful and versatile foundation models.